UMCarpentries/intro-curriculum-python/_episodes/04-python-data-analysis.md

 > > ~~~
 > > {: .output}
 > >
 > > We see here that the first year in the dataset is 1952.
-Filter to only 1952, and determine the mean GDP per capita.
+Query the data to only include year 1952, and determine the mean GDP per capita.
 > >
 > >
 > > ~~~